danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 Notice that you do not use filtered indexes and SQL scans the table even when the two indexes (combined) cover the range.

 Is there anything you can do to improve performance using filtered indexes in this scenario?
-Think of maintenance effors
+Think of maintenance efforts

 Just to leave the database as it as originally execute the following commands